semanticClimate/internship_sC/Daily_progress.md

 # My Daily Progress Log

+## **July 7, 2025 - Monday**
+### Tasks Completed Today:
+* Explored the new Streamlit-based GUI for Pygetpapers and understood its features.
+* Shared feedback and improvement suggestions for the interface in the #pyami Slack channel.
+* Created a Graphviz concept map for my chapter and uploaded to GitHub.

 ## **July 4, 2025 - Friday**
 ### Tasks Completed Today:
 * Ran Streamlit (LLM RAG) got multiple module errors, reported them on discussions.